JinyangGuo/JinyangGuo.github.io/_pages/about.md

 Recent News
 ======
+* May 2020: <b>Model Compression using Progressive Channel Pruning</b> is accepted by IEEE Transactions on Circuits and Systems for Video Technology (T-CSVT).
+We automatically decide the remained number of channels at each layer by iteratively pruning the model.
 * Mar 2020: <b>Multi-Dimensional Pruning: A Unified Framework for Model Compression</b> is accepted by CVPR’2020 as oral presentation.
-We simultaneously reduce the redundancies in CNNs along multiple dimensions.
+We simultaneously reduce the redundancies in CNNs along multiple dimensions. [[paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Guo_Multi-Dimensional_Pruning_A_Unified_Framework_for_Model_Compression_CVPR_2020_paper.pdf)]
 * Nov 2019: <strong>Channel Pruning Guided by Classification Loss and Feature Importance</strong> is accepted by AAAI’2020.
 We prune channels by using the guidance from both the classification loss and feature importance. [[paper](https://arxiv.org/abs/2003.06757)]